hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 !!!
 Info

-Nesting is only available in code.
-Figma does not support nesting an instance inside itself.
-You can detach the HDS component and turn it into a local component, then insert the local component within the HDS component.
-We strongly advise against this as it means your local Accordion component will not receive future component updates.
+Nesting Accordions is only supported in code, as Figma does not support nesting an instance inside itself.
+While you can work around this by detaching the HDS component and turning it into a local component, then inserting the local component within the HDS component, we do not recommend this approach.
+Doing so means your local Accordion component will not receive future updates.
+It's best to handle nested Accordions in code to maintain update compatibility.
 [Link to Code example]
 !!!

 Nesting Accordions can help organize complex content but should be used in moderation.
 This feature is only recommended for the `flush` variant.